liezzzlll/liezzzlll/poetry.md

 If I have art work related to the poem, it'll be at the end of the poem, hehehe you'll see! teehee!

+## no revenge
+Because if you could betray me like that,\
+I can only imagine\
+the amount of times\
+you've betrayed yourself

 ## unfinished symphony
 > "For the love I once knew has transformed, so have I."